Home

 Forcing Bulbs - Indoor Potted Bulbs - Denver Plants.com

-... dark place such as a unheated garage, old refrigerator, or any place that will remain 35 to 48 degrees during the cooling period.
+... chilling and rooting period Place your bulbs in a cool dark place such as a unheated garage, old refrigerator, or any place that will remain 35 to 48 degrees during the cooling period.
 Chill Crocus and Daffodils for 12 weeks.
 Chill Hyacinths and Tulips for 16 weeks.
 Keep the soil moist during the chilling period.
-A general rule of thumb - When you see roots roots in the drain holes or new shoots about 2" tall ...
+A general rule of thumb ...

 www.denverplants.com